White Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Over the past 10 games, the White Sox have been favored twice and split those games 1-1.
+- The White Sox have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.

-- In their last 10 games with a total, the White Sox and their opponents are 3-6-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 3-7-0 when it comes to hitting the over.

 Explore More About This Game